gurditsingh/hydeout/_posts/test.md

 **Challenges in Row Oriented Storage:** if you want to add a new row then it become the fairly intensive process. if you have a workflow which requires heavy write then this model become a lot more expensive.
-Most of the
+Most of the column wise models are not ACID compliance.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3MDI0OTUzLC0xMzAwNDAyNjM0LC04ND
+eyJoaXN0b3J5IjpbLTg0NDY3NTk3NCwtMTMwMDQwMjYzNCwtOD
-IyNzAwNzYsMTkwMDk4MzM1NiwtMTUxMDc0MzQ1MywxNTg1MjA1
+QyMjcwMDc2LDE5MDA5ODMzNTYsLTE1MTA3NDM0NTMsMTU4NTIw
-ODQzLC03NzM2NTAwNzUsOTIxMDk5MjYzLDk1Mjk0OTk3NCwtMT
+NTg0MywtNzczNjUwMDc1LDkyMTA5OTI2Myw5NTI5NDk5NzQsLT
-EyMzk1MDczNiwtMjA4ODc0NjYxMiwtMjA4ODc0NjYxMl19
+ExMjM5NTA3MzYsLTIwODg3NDY2MTIsLTIwODg3NDY2MTJdfQ==

 -->